-It is noted that the Company formed a Risk Committee at the end of year of 2022.
+It is noted that the Company maintained a Risk Committee throughout the year of 2024.

 2.3 Responsibilities of the Risk Manager

 The positioning of the business in terms of risk/return ratio as well as the Company's risk profile by type of risk are analysed and approved by the Board.
 The Company's risk appetite strategy is led by the Risk Manager to ensure that all different types of risks assumed by the Company are in compliance with the applicable regulatory framework and the obligations of the Company under that framework and that all the necessary procedures relating to risk management are in place.